gdlg/simple-waymo-open-dataset-reader/README.md

 ## Usage

-Please refer to `examples/example.py` for a few examples on how to use the file reader.
+Please refer to the examples in `examples/` for how to use the file reader.
 Refer to [https://github.com/waymo-research/waymo-open-dataset/blob/master/tutorial/tutorial.ipynb](https://github.com/waymo-research/waymo-open-dataset/blob/master/tutorial/tutorial.ipynb) for more details on Waymo’s dataset.

 ## License